 Buying a $500 item on sale for $400 isn't a $100 savings if you didn't need the item to begin with.
 It's spending $400 unnecessarily.
-And it may not have been a real sale—some stores mark items down almost immediately, to make people think they're getting a bargain.
-(To learn how to take control of your finances by learning the basics of money management, read Money Management 101.)
+And it might not have been a real sale—some stores mark items down almost immediately to make people think they're getting a bargain.

 4. Get medical insurance if at all possible.